 One of those things was the decision to go back to school but even more powerful was the growing shift in my mindset.
 Admittedly this shift was very subtle at the time and probably unrecognizable to those around me.
 But its impact on where I was going was undeniable.

 There are so many other examples, some big and some small, that took time to achieve.
-These examples are significant because they empower you and as a result give you incredible momentum and confidence as you set off in new directions.
+These examples are significant because they empowered me and as a result gave me incredible momentum and confidence as I set off in new directions.

 Major change doesn’t come easy, whether it’s forced upon us or of our own intentions.
 It’s often filled with frustration, detours, and some second guessing along the way.

-And that’s probably the best lesson in all of this: Successful change starts with a blueprint and the realization that going from a blueprint to something structurally sound takes time.
+Successful change starts with a blueprint and the realization that going from that blueprint to something structurally sound takes time.
 And in the end, the changes we see in ourselves will almost always make it all worth it.